fieldtrip/website/reference/ft_prepare_sourcemodel.md

  where the details of the configuration structure determine how the source model will be constructed.

- A source model can be constructed based on
-   - regular 3D grid with explicit specification
+ The different approaches for constructing a source model are cfg.method = 'basedongrid'        regular 3D grid with explicit specification
-   - regular 3D grid with specification of the resolution
-   - regular 3D grid, based on segmented MRI, restricted to gray matter
-   - regular 3D grid, based on a warped template grid, based on the MNI brain
+                'basedonpos'         regular 3D grid with specification of the resolution 'basedonshape'       surface mesh based on inward shifted head surface from external file 'basedonmri'         regular 3D grid, based on segmented MRI, restricted to gray matter 'basedonmni'         regular 3D grid, based on a warped template grid, based on the MNI brain 'basedoncortex'      cortical sheet from external software such as Caret or FreeSurfer, can also be two separate hemispheres
-   - surface mesh based on the brain surface from the volume conduction model
-   - surface mesh based on the head surface from an external file
-   - cortical sheet that was created in MNE or Freesurfer
-   - using user-supplied source positions, which can be regular or irregular The approach that will be used depends on the configuration options that you specify.
+                'basedonresolution'  regular 3D grid with specification of the resolution 'basedonvol'         surface mesh based on inward shifted brain surface from volume conductor 'basedonfile'        the sourcemodel should be read from file The default for cfg.method is to determine the approach automatically, based on the configuration options that you specify.

- Configuration options for generating a regular 3D grid cfg.xgrid      = vector (e.g. -20:1:20) or 'auto' (default = 'auto')
-   cfg.ygrid      = vector (e.g. -20:1:20) or 'auto' (default = 'auto')
-   cfg.zgrid      = vector (e.g.   0:1:20) or 'auto' (default = 'auto')
+ BASEDONRESOLUTION - uses an explicitly specified grid, or with the desired resolution, according to the following configuration options: cfg.xgrid         = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.ygrid         = vector (e.g. -20:1:20) or 'auto' (default = 'auto') cfg.zgrid         = vector (e.g.   0:1:20) or 'auto' (default = 'auto')
    cfg.resolution    = number (e.g. 1 cm) for automatic grid generation

- Configuration options for predefined source positions cfg.sourcemodel.pos        = N*3 matrix with position of each source cfg.sourcemodel.inside     = N*1 vector with boolean value whether position is inside brain (optional) cfg.sourcemodel.dim        = [Nx Ny Nz] vector with dimensions in case of 3D grid (optional) The following fields are not used in this function, but will be copied along to the output cfg.sourcemodel.leadfield cfg.sourcemodel.filter cfg.sourcemodel.subspace cfg.sourcemodel.lbex
+ BASEDONPOS - places sources on positions that you explicitly specify, according to the following configuration options: cfg.sourcemodel.pos       = N*3 matrix with position of each source cfg.sourcemodel.inside    = N*1 vector with boolean value whether position is inside brain (optional) cfg.sourcemodel.dim       = [Nx Ny Nz] vector with dimensions in case of 3D grid (optional) The following fields (from FT_PRERARE_LEADFIELD or FT_SOURCEANALYSIS) are not used in this function, but will be copied along to the output: cfg.sourcemodel.leadfield = cell-array cfg.sourcemodel.filter    = cell-array cfg.sourcemodel.subspace cfg.sourcemodel.lbex

+ BASEDONMNI - uses source positions from a template sourcemodel that is inversely warped from MNI coordinates to the individual subjects MRI.
- Configuration options for a warped MNI grid cfg.mri        = structure with anatomical MRI model or filename, see FT_READ_MRI cfg.warpmni    = 'yes' cfg.resolution = number (e.g. 6) of the resolution of the
-                                template MNI grid, defined in mm cfg.template   = specification of a template grid (grid structure), or a filename of a template grid (defined in MNI space), either cfg.resolution or cfg.template needs
+ It uses the following configuration options: cfg.mri           = structure with anatomical MRI model or filename, see FT_READ_MRI cfg.warpmni       = 'yes' cfg.nonlinear     = 'no' (or 'yes'), use non-linear normalization cfg.resolution    = number (e.g. 6) of the resolution of the template MNI grid, defined in mm cfg.template      = specification of a template sourcemodel as structure, or the filename of a template sourcemodel (defined in MNI space)
-                                to be defined.
-If both are defined cfg.template prevails cfg.nonlinear  = 'no' (or 'yes'), use non-linear normalization
+ Either cfg.resolution or cfg.template needs to be defined; if both are defined, cfg.template prevails.

- Configuration options for cortex segmentation, i.e. for placing dipoles in grey matter cfg.mri           = can be filename, MRI structure or segmented MRI structure cfg.threshold     = 0.1, relative to the maximum value in the segmentation cfg.smooth        = 5, smoothing in voxels
+ BASEDONMRI - makes a segmentation of the individual anatomical MRI and places sources in the grey matter.
+It uses the following configuration options: cfg.mri           = can be filename, MRI structure or segmented MRI structure cfg.threshold     = 0.1, relative to the maximum value in the segmentation cfg.smooth        = 5, smoothing in voxels

- Configuration options for reading a cortical sheet from file cfg.headshape     = string, should be a *.fif file
+ BASEDONCORTEX - places sources on the vertices of a cortical surface description cfg.headshape     = string, should be a *.fif file

- The EEG or MEG sensor positions can be present in the data or can be specified as cfg.elec          = structure with electrode positions or filename, see FT_READ_SENS cfg.grad          = structure with gradiometer definition or filename, see FT_READ_SENS

- The headmodel or volume conduction model can be specified as cfg.headmodel     = structure with volume conduction model or filename, see FT_PREPARE_HEADMODEL

- Other configuration options
-   cfg.unit          = string, can be 'mm', 'cm', 'm' (default is automatic) cfg.tight         = 'yes' or 'no' (default is automatic) cfg.inwardshift   = number, how much should the innermost surface be moved inward to constrain
+ Other configuration options include cfg.unit          = string, can be 'mm', 'cm', 'm' (default is automatic) cfg.tight         = 'yes' or 'no' (default is automatic) cfg.inwardshift   = number, how much should the innermost surface be moved inward to constrain